millingw/jupiterhub-iris-docs/docs/source/bare-metal.rst

 Defaults
 --------
 It is useful to define default values for some of the parameters used in our configuration files.
-Being stored in a separate file might faciliate to adapt these templates for different cases.
+Being stored in a separate file might facilitate to adapt these templates for different cases.

 jupyterhub/defaults/main.yml